 For centuries, Pont-Farcy's crossing point provided travellers with a place to rest and perhaps spend the night.
 Then, in the 1960s, a second bridge and a by-pass were built, leading to the closure of most of the town's shops and businesses.

-The town did not acquire its present name until the C13th when the seigneur of that time, a member of the Farcy family with estates around Beuvrigny, Chapelle-Heusebroq, Sedouy, Le Mesnil Ceron, etc, built a stone bridge and charged a toll to those who used it.
+The town did not acquire its present name until the C13th when the seigneur of that time, a member of the Farcy family, acquired estates formerly held by the Mesnil-Guérin family, including those around Beuvrigny, La Chapelle-Heusebroq, Sedouy, Le Mesnil Ceron, Le Chêne Guérin, Ste Marie-Outre-L'Eau, Pont-Farcy, etc. This family built a stone bridge, charged a toll to those who used it and gave their name to the parish in which it stood.
 There may have been other bridges before this, though it's more likely there was a ford with some form of 'clapper' bridge or stepping-stones for pedestrians.

 Right: Detail from the Mariette de la Pagerie map published very early in the C18th.

 The historian Dominique Doublet has published remarkable research now lodged with the Archives Départementales in St Lô revealing that, before the Farcy family gave their name to their bridge, there was a church and parish here called St Jean de Mesnil-Guérin which bordered a neighbouring parish named Ste Marie de Mesnil-Guérin today, Ste Marie-Outre-L'Eau.